 Now.
 Every individual and company representative should be reviewing and monitoring their exposure.
 All plans should be complete, existing plans reviewed and pre-determined milestones for circumstances clear to all that once approach or breached, it is time to go.
 Preliminary actions should be underway such as food and water reserves, cash, pet management, children removed from school or dependants relocated if and when required

 Communications will be affected in South Korea at some time.
 It will be part of the military solution or the demand will slow or overload the infrastructure.
 Plan for alternate and non-technology communication solutions during this time.

 Families, expatriates and travellers have a degree of comfort and routine.
 Any evacuation and relocation plan will disrupt this so ensure you include daily living aspects in your plan such as medicines, what to do with pets, first national (Korean) dependants, rental agreements, transport, accommodation, medicines and even education or career.

 Remember that everyone else is looking at options and anyone exposed to the South Korea situation has an opinion or probability to seek to access similar resources in time of need.
 Everyone heading to the same location, same resource or same point of embarkation will result in a major change to your plans and its effectiveness.

-Current tensions between North and South Korea has triggered evacuation planning and revision of existing options for pre-emptive or priority relocation of company personnel. in this article we discussed some of the key considerations for evacuations and priority relocations for South Korea.
-Specifically we will examined China as an evacuation destination, Japan relocation options, government assisted evacuations, triggers for action and general logistics issues.
-If you currently have personnel or are located in South Korea you need to act upon the content of this article immediately.
+Current tensions between North and South Korea has triggered evacuation planning and revision of existing options for pre-emtive of priority relocation of company personnel. in this article we discussed some of the key consideration for evacuation and priority relocations for South Korea.
+Specifically we will examined China as an evacuation destination, Japan relocation options, government assisted evacuations, triggers for action and general logistic issues.
+If currently have personnel or are located in South Korea you need to act upon the content of this article immediately.
 You should now have the beginning of an evacuation strategy or benchmark considerations for existing plans.